Dana94/2019-website/blog/2020-05-29-css-animations-part-2.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts allow-autoplay"
    ></iframe>

-I found a gained a new understanding after taking the time to create examples and read more of what CSS animations has to offer.
+I found that I have gained a new understanding after taking the time to create examples and read more of what CSS animations has to offer.

 ## Resources